Relative vanishing theorems for $\mathbf{Q}$-schemes: Limits and local cohomology

 exists in the category of ringed spaces (resp.\ locally ringed spaces), and is preserved under the forgetful functor from the category of locally ringed spaces to the category of ringed spaces.
-The underlying topological space of $X$ is the limit of the underlying topological spaces of the $X_\lambda$'s, and denoting by $v_\lambda\colon X \to X_\lambda$ the canonical projection morphism for every $\lambda \in \Lambda$, the structure sheaf is the colimit
+The underlying topological space of $X$ is the limit of the underlying topological spaces of the $X_\lambda$'s.
+The structure sheaf $\cO_X$ on $X$ can be described as follows.
+Denote by $v_{\lambda\mu}\colon X_\mu \to X_\lambda$ the transition morphisms in our inverse system.
+Note that such a transition morphism $v_{\lambda\mu}$ yields a pullback map